sap-tutorials/data-warehouse-cloud/tutorials/data-warehouse-cloud-bi4-install-odbc/data-warehouse-cloud-bi4-install-odbc.md

     ![Finish](T04 21.png)

-You can now fully leverage the flexibility of SAP Data Warehouse Cloud and connect to the BI tool of your choice.
+You can now fully leverage the flexibility of SAP Datasphere and connect to the BI tool of your choice.

 >**Well done!**

 > You have completed the 4th tutorial of this group!
 Now you know how to install an ODBC driver in your system.

-> Learn in the next tutorial [how to connect Tableau to SAP Data Warehouse Cloud.](data-warehouse-cloud-bi5-connect-tableau)
+> Learn in the next tutorial [how to connect Tableau to SAP Datasphere.](data-warehouse-cloud-bi5-connect-tableau)